OmarRwiheb/sorting_visualizer/README.md

 3- insertion sort

-## feature will be added in the future:
+## features will be added in the future:
 1- make the user able to select the sorting algorithm 2- pause and resume the sorting the sorting
 3- make the user able to select how many columns will be sorted